felipetovarhenao/bell-tutorials/public/markdown/04_numtypes.md

 ### Q: Can I use decimals instead of rationals?

-**A**: While rational numbers (fractions) are very useful for representing frequency ratios and proportional rhythmic values, you can certainly use decimals to do so - especially for values that are less amenable for rational representation:
+**A**: While rational numbers (fractions) are very useful for representing frequency ratios and proportional rhythmic values, you can certainly use decimals to do so - especially for values that are less amenable to rational representation:

 ```py
 $value = rat(1.414) ## Outputs: 707/500